4iP Council Research Awards 2018

 - Entries submitted after the submission deadline will not be considered.

-Entries should be submitted by email as a Word document by the entrant’s professor to Sara Martinez firstname.lastname@example.org without reference to the characteristics of the author(s) or their university.
+Entries should be submitted by email to Sara Martinez firstname.lastname@example.org Papers and summaries should be in the same Word document without any reference to the author(s), his/her university or sponsoring academic.

 4iP Council’s aim is to further the understanding of patent related topics in Europe through high quality, empirical research.
 Our jury, composed by members of 4iP Council and its Advisory Committee, will therefore evaluate the papers and select the winners at its full discretion, considering in particular: